 We take great care when creating a treatment plan for someone with a sleeping pill substance use disorder.
 The human body can very easily get used to the substance.
 Sometimes the amount of time a sleeping pill stays in the body can connect to how long a person has been taking it.

 Quitting when it’s become a substance use disorder isn’t easy.
 It’s something we have seen countless times.
 It requires specialized assistance and plenty of patience.

 Once a person has become dependent, that person has to slowly get off the medication.
-We try to build that time into our treatment plan because we know that tapering off the sleeping pill is the best way to reduce some of the withdrawal symptoms associated with this issue.
+Tapering off the sleeping pill is the best way to reduce some of the withdrawal symptoms associated with this issue.

 The following are a few examples of the withdrawal symptoms we’ll help you avoid or reduce:

 You can see why we take extra precautions when building a treatment plan.
-Our trustworthy professionals at Granite Recovery Centers know the difficulties people face when they stop taking sleeping pills, especially if that cessation is not planned correctly.
+At Granite Recovery Centers, we know the difficulties people face when they stop taking sleeping pills, especially if that cessation is not planned correctly.

 We’re ready for any of the withdrawal symptoms possible and do our best to help your body get rid of the substance.
-As you already know, we may have a general idea of how long that process might take, but we can’t be certain because other factors could create unpredictable outcomes.
+We may have a general idea of how long that process might take, but we can’t be certain.

-Part of the reason we make it a point to interview you and to get to know your specific situation is so that we have a better idea of what to expect.
-At Granite Recovery Centers, we do our best to prepare for anything that might happen if you or a loved one develops a substance use disorder because of sleeping pills.
+Part of the reason we make it a point to interview you and to get to know your specific situation is so that we have a better idea of what to expect

 How to Beat Insomnia and Get More Sleep

 We know why people use sleeping pills.
 As we mentioned, we know how important sleep is, but we’re also not blind to the sleeplessness epidemic hitting many people in this country.